filecoin-project/specs/actors.md

 ## Multisig Account Actor

 A basic multisig account actor.
 Allows sending of messages like a normal account actor, but with the requirement of M of N parties agreeing to the operation.
-Any party can veto any operation (which is a potentially debateable design decision).
 Completed and/or cancelled operations stick around in the actors state until explicitly cleared out.
+Proposers may cancel transactions they propose, or transactions by proposers who are no longer approved signers.

+Self modification methods (add/remove signer, change requirement) are called by doing a multisig transaction invoking the desired method on the contract itself.
+This means the 'signature threshold' logic only needs to be implemented once, in one place.

+The [init actor](#init-actor) is used to create new instances of the multisig.

 #### State